 • If past circumstances dictated that one spouse provided for the other spouse’s continuing education.

-• The presence of domestic violence, either past or present, as well as the emotional distress that may have been caused as a result of such actions.
+• The presence of domestic violence, either past or present, and the emotional distress that may have been caused due to such actions.

 • Tax consequences brought on as a result of spousal support.